 Mel Rosen

-Rosen holds an MFA from Tyler School of Art at Temple University and a BFA from Rhode Island School of Design, with additional study at Temple Rome and the University of Canterbury in New Zealand.
-She exhibits nationally and internationally and currently lives and works in South Carolina.
+Rosen holds an MFA from Tyler/Temple and a BFA from RISD, with additional study in Rome and New Zealand.
+She exhibits nationally and internationally and lives in South Carolina.

 Statement on Artificial Intelligence: